Project-YXKJ/SilverStarSCS.Docs/source/function/backtack.rst

     -Min  0
     -Unit  --
     -Description  Reverse power on angle
-      | For better performance of start bartack:
+      | For better performance of start backtack:
       | 0 = Off;
       | 1 = On.